 Jamie’s interests include running (he was the founder of the International Military Mental Health Running Club, which has over 150 members from over 50 countries), mountain walking, modern languages and music (singing and playing the bass guitar).
 He has appeared regularly in the media - on television, on radio and in the press - commenting on all aspects of military and veteran mental health and psychological trauma.
 In addition to being a psychological health professional, Jamie is also a service user having received a diagnosis of Bipolar Affective Disorder in 2000.
 He is a vociferous campaigner against the stigmatisation of psychological health problems and of the people who have them and he edited the recently published book, 'Battle against Stigma'.
 Jamie is also a campaigner for social justice nationally and internationally and for the amelioration of socio-economic causes of psychological distress, in both UK and refugee, asylum seeker and migrant populations.

-Jamie is married with a son and he is a committed Christian and is a member of the church in South London where his wife, Katy, is parish priest and where he leads the team of Sunday School Teachers and Youth Leaders .He saysthat working with peoplde in his weekly clinic and teaching the children at Sunday School and our young people in our youth group, 'Flames', are, without doubt, the best bits of his week.jamie has also been a professed Anglican Franciscan for 20 years and has just been commissioned as Minister Provincial for the European Province of the Third Order of the Society of St Francis (the Anglican Franciscan Third Order).
+Jamie is married with a son and he is a committed Christian and is a member of the church in South London where his wife, Katy, is parish priest and where he leads the team of Sunday School Teachers and Youth Leaders .He saysthat working with peoplde in his weekly clinic and teaching the children at Sunday School and our young people in our youth group, 'Flames', are, without doubt, the best bits of his week.jamie has also been a professed Anglican Franciscan for 20 years and is the current Minister Provincial for the European Province of the Third Order of the Society of St Francis (the Anglican Franciscan Third Order).